-\paragraph{C 4 -- Integrating the IoT with process correctness checks.} Well-known techniques for analyzing the quality of process models can contribute to improve the design of interactions in IoT, by finding deadlocks, livelocks, or dead activities in respect to the behavior or interactions of objects \cite{Dumas:2013:FBP:2462579}.
+Well-known techniques for analyzing process models can contribute to improve the design of interactions in IoT, by finding deadlocks, livelocks, or dead activities in interactions of smart objects.
 Deadlocks and livelocks are reasons why some processes may not terminate in the assumed time frame or not at all.
-It can either occur because certain actions are waiting for each other or when actions change states but the process does not progress.
-While a rollback is a typical service in data management, it becomes much more costly and complicated when managing processes and thus should be avoided.
+While a rollback is a typical service in data management, it becomes much costlier and more complicated when managing processes and thus should be avoided.
 Dead activities do not harm a processes execution (unless they are supposed to be mandatory) since they will never be triggered.
-Yet, they represent a waste of resources as either or both, physical and/or virtual resources may have been reserved for this activity.
+Yet, they represent a waste of resources as either or both, physical and/or virtual resources may have been reserved for these activities.

 Therefore, designing correct process models which specifically consider the IoT nature of some components becomes crucial, as well as the verification of important properties.